|

 Solar power has only recently seen build rates that outpaced

-the degradation of earlier panels, and it is still completely
+the degradation of earlier panels, and it is still insignificant.

 wood co-firing has remained consistent, other sources of biomass